BarbWire-1/curved-text/management.md

 -
 TODO M 06 Test and document *relevant* attributes in CSS by id\
 TODO M 07 Test and document *relevant* attributes in CSS by class\
-~~TODO M 20.4 Discuss: convert interface.odt to .md, so git can track changes.
+TODO M 08 discuss renaming #position to something like #radius or #size TODO M 09 discuss renaming #orientation to something like #angles #layout ~~TODO M 20.4 Discuss: convert interface.odt to .md, so git can track changes.
 Do so if 'yes'.~~\
 ~~TODO M 25.1 Add column(s) for CSS in interface spec.~~\
 TODO M 25.2 Decide how to indicate priorities in interface spec (eg, essential, desirable, luxury, dream).\